 Avoid Walks at the Hottest Time of the Day

 Certain times of the day are hotter than others.
 This tends to be between the hours of 10 am and 2 pm.
 Generally, it is a good idea to avoid walking dogs during the hottest parts of the day.
-Not only will this help prevent overheating, but it’s also a way to protect dog’s paws from hot surfaces.
+Not only will this help prevent your dog from overheating, but it’s also a way to protect your dog’s paws from hot surfaces.

 Limit Intense Activities

 Keep a dog’s temperature and comfort in mind as you spend time outside during the summer.
+Sometimes keeping a dog cool in summer simply means staying in.
 If it’s a hot summer day, it’s probably not the right time to take a dog out for a run.
 Be realistic about what dogs will be comfortable doing outside in the heat.
 If they have long fur, they may never be comfortable running outside in the summer.
 When being active outside, lower the intensity of the activity, opt for a walk vs. a run, make sure it’s not during the hottest time of the day, and allow for lots of rest and water.

 No Hot Cars